N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: -coherent categories

 \section{$n$-coherent categories}

-In the previous sections we have seen that the main difference between the $1$ and the $2$ setting is the need of the introduction of Quillen exact structures.
-The passage from the $2$ case to the general $n$ case with $n\geq 3$ requires a new technicality due to the possible absence of kernels and cokernels.

-So let $(\cE,{\cE}x)$ be a projectively complete category endowed with a Quillen exact structure.
+We have seen that the main difference between $1$-quasi-abelian categories and $2$-quasi-abelian ones is the need of Quillen exact structures.
+The passage from $n=2$ to $n\geq 3$ requires a new technicality due to the possible absence of kernels and cokernels.
+Let $(\cE,{\cE}x)$ be a projectively complete category endowed with a Quillen exact structure.
 We are looking for a definition of $n$-quasi-abelian category which permits us to associate to $(\cE,{\cE}x)$ a $n$-tilting pair of $t$-structures on $D(\cE,{\cE}x):=K(\cE)/{\cN_{{\cE}x}}$.
 By Proposition~\ref{P:DT=RL} we know that if these $t$-structures exist they are the left and right $t$-structures:

 In the following we will use the notions of coherent functor, coherent category (Definition~\ref{D1.3}) weak kernels and cokernels; we refer to Appendix~\ref{Ap1} for more details.
 First of all we study the case of $(\cE,{\cE}x_{\rm split})$ endowed with its minimal Quillen exact structure so that $D(\cE,{\cE}x_{\rm split})=K(\cE)$.